Betway

 Do you offer live tennis betting?

 Absolutely!
-One of the defining tennis betting markets, you can update, tweak, and place new bets during any currently happening games with our live tennis betting services, letting you adjust your betting strategy as games go on to maximise your potential winnings.
+One of the defining tennis betting markets, you can update, tweak, and place new bets during any currently happening games with our in-play tennis betting services, letting you adjust your betting strategy as games go on to maximise your potential winnings.

 Can I use the Betway app to bet on tennis?

 No matter which tennis match interests you, you can download the Betway app for a comprehensive selection of tennis betting markets, letting you stay ahead of the game at every minute of play!
-Download it now from the Play Store or the App Store to enjoy live betting, real-time updates, and exclusive offers right at your fingertips.
+Download it now from the Play Store or the App Store to enjoy in-play betting, real-time updates, and exclusive offers right at your fingertips.

 Betway is a brand managed by Betway Limited (C39710), a Maltese registered company whose registered address is 9 Empire Stadium Street, Gzira, GZR 1300, Malta.
 Betway Limited is licensed and regulated in Great Britain by the Gambling Commission under account number 39372.